The BeWE Learning Journey: Pricing, Sustainability, and Alignment

 A lot of people told me I was nuts.
 I’ve gotten very used to hearing that.
-I’m also allergic to nuts, so I giggle a bit each time I hear it.
+I’m also very allergic to tree nuts, so I giggle a bit each time I hear it.
 I’m giggling now, too.

-We started that summer by creating what we called modules (like this, though on our first early early platform, and with a different vibe).
+We started that summer by creating what we called modules (like this or this, though on our first early early platform, and with a different vibe).
 In college, we always asked this question of “why did it take until now to start learning about the world in this deeper, structured, social change focused way!?”.
 These modules were our attempt to start making the concepts K-12 ready.

 Curated videos with our own ideas for lesson plans, discussion ideas, writing exercises, and more.
 We curated because we didn’t want to reinvent the wheel, and thought there were so many people creating content — let’s just curate it well.

 We started experimenting in all kinds of classrooms with all kinds of teachers.
 It was a blast, because we were so tiny that we could focus on one teacher at a time and really deeply listen and learn.
 As teachers and kids tried things, we got feedback, turned around a new edit, and tried again.

 Eventually this led to the creation of all kinds of lesson plans.
 We landed eventually on 1 page lesson plans: short lesson plans that were guidance for how to use various parts of the modules in everyday classroom learning.

 One day, a teacher shared that their students were so curious about the people in the video they saw.

 “abhi, what about the farmer’s story?
 It’s great to learn about the organization and broader topics, but what about the people?
 How can we learn about them?”